 b.
 Lodging or accommodations for which the Tribe, any other Tribal government(s), a local government, state government or the United States government, including any department or subdivision of those governments makes payment.

 c.
-Lodging or accommodations located at Tribal pow wows or other cultural activities defined by regulation are not subject to the tax imposed by this Article.
+Lodging or accommodations located at Tribal pow wows or other cultural activities are not subject to the tax imposed by this Article during the dates of, and if in attendance at, such cultural activity events.

 d.
 Lodging or accommodations paid for by a nonprofit school, nonprofit hospital, or nonprofit home for the care and maintenance of children or aged persons operated by an entity of government, a regularly organized church, religious, or fraternal organization, a veteran’s organization, or a corporation incorporated under the laws of this state, if the income or benefit from the operation does not inure, in whole or in part, to an individual or private shareholder, directly or indirectly, and if the activities of the entity or agency are carried on exclusively for the benefit of the public at large and are not limited to the advantage, interests, and benefits of its members or any restricted group.